-Since the IP Flow Information Export (IPFIX) WG [3] is now concluded, this document is standardized in OPSAWG.
+Since the IP Flow Information Export (IPFIX) WG [3] was concluded, this document is developed in OPSAWG.

 The OPSAWG WG believes that this work might be relevant to the 3GPP and would like to coordinate ongoing efforts in both the IETF and 3GPP.
 Such coordination is meant to ensure that produced specifications are complementary and soften overlapping areas (if any).
+The OPSAWG WG kindly requests the review of this specification, especially its alignment with authoritative 3GPP specifications on GTP.

-Something important to note about this draft is the Internet Assigned Numbers Authority (IANA) has already allocated the IPFIX Information Elements specified in this draft in the “IP Flow Information Export (IPFIX) Entities” IANA registry [4], according to the Expert Review rules mentioned in 7.4 of “Information Model for IP Flow Information Export (IPFIX)” RFC 7012 [5].
+Note that the Internet Assigned Numbers Authority (IANA) has already allocated the IPFIX Information Elements specified in this Internet-Draft in the “IP Flow Information Export (IPFIX) Entities” IANA registry [4], according to the Expert Review rules mentioned in Section 7.4 of “Information Model for IP Flow Information Export (IPFIX)” (RFC 7012) [5].

-We look forward fruitful collaboration between 3GPP and OPSAWG.
+We look forward fruitful collaboration between the 3GPP and IETF.

-Note that the OPSAWG encourages the use of OPSAWG WG mailing list [6] as the most effective and expedient way of exchanging information, answering questions, and clarifying concerns.
+Note that the OPSAWG encourages the use of OPSAWG WG mailing list [7] as the most effective and expedient way of exchanging information, answering questions, and clarifying concerns.